 1 year, May 2019 – August 2020

-Through my internship at EnterpriseWorks, I gained more familiarity with working with clients within the University of Illinois at Research Park, mostly startups, while also working collaboratively in conceptualizing designs that promote the Research Park brand.
+Through my internship at EnterpriseWorks, I gained familiarity with collaborating with start-up clients at the University of Illinois at Research Park while also conceptualizing designs that promote the Research Park brand.

 These posters were designed to hang in the EnterpriseWork building's atrium to promote events that were coming up at the park, as well as be promoted through digital signage and social media.
 I used Adobe Illustrator to create the graphics and typesetting.

 Cyber Secure Dashboard (CSD) is a nonprofit tech company under Heartland Science and Technology Group, which is also under EnterpriseWorks.
 The client needed a redesign for their logo that better represented their brand, which is targeted toward big contractors and corporations that understand cybersecurity.

 During the intake meeting with the client and our EnterpriseWorks project manager, we discussed what types of color and font choices the client would like to portray their brand which I presented to them in the graphics below.
 The client wanted a font that was more modern and not too conservative, but still attractive to mid-sized businesses.

 Based on that information, I chose strong, sans-serif fonts to give the logo that modern look while also giving the company name importance through its bold type.
 After deciding what color palette and font, we moved into the next stage, creating 3 different logo designs for the client to choose from and move forward with.